RuiAAPeres/NSPortoWorkshop/README.md

 ## Who's this for?

-This workshop is aimed for novice to intermediate developers that are interested in knowing better ways of creating iOS applications.
+This workshop is aimed for novice to intermediate developers who are interested in creating iOS apps and improving the way they do so.
 By the end of the workshop you should:

 * Have confidence and knowledge to create an application from scratch.
 * Comprehend different patterns that exist in iOS and know where and when to apply them.